By Susan Yudt,

-Talk to your kids about ...
+Talk to Your Kids About ...

 Families can talk about whether it's worth paying a fee to access a site's premium content.
 Can you have fun on this site without the extra features?
 What kind of content is worth paying extra for?

-- Subjects: Arts: dance, drawing, photography, singing
+- Subjects: Arts: dance, drawing, photography, singing, Hobbies: cooking, fashion

 - Genre: Social Networking